Posted on December 16 2019

 I recently had a business meet with this person regarding some tie up and we met at a local cafe.
 It was a health cafe and the menu was filled with everything from smoothies, sandwiches, salads, desserts etc. There were ample options for vegetarians and non- vegetarians.

 I have learnt so much over these cafe meet’s about peoples food habits and dietary preferences.
 The motivation to write this article especially came to me from my last meet.
-The guy I was out with was on a Paleo diet (from my understanding, low carb and high fat/ protein) and could only consume 15 grams of carbs per day!
-OKEY, 15 grams is like half a banana, or like one capsicum (don’t even think about eating rice/ chapati ;)!
+The guy I was out with was on a Keto diet and could only consume 15 grams of carbs per day.
+15 grams is like half a banana, or like one capsicum (don’t even think about eating rice/ chapati.
 So naturally he could not order anything from the menu (not even tea/ coffee since his diet plan did not allow him to do so).
-Now note I am not bashing paleo diet here (heck I am really not even sure if he was doing paleo right ;/).
-But he drank water while I ordered and enjoyed my hummus with farm fresh veggies.
+He drank water while I ordered and enjoyed my hummus with farm fresh veggies.

 I have never tried a Keto/ paleo/ atkins diet, but ask yourself, is it sustainable?
 I have had clients who follow these diets till they lose weight and get back to regular eating once they have lost the weight, only to gain it all back.
 Whats the whole point here?
 Make a lifestyle change not a diet.
 When you write a diet plan for yourself or have an expert write it for you, ask yourself, can you do this for the rest of your life?
 If a dietitian says “this is only temporary”, RUN FAR FAR AWAY.

 Keep in mind though every new diet plan will force you to change up a few things about the way you eat.
 You will have to make adjustments and give up a few things you love, (like I cannot really drink alcohol on a high carb plant based diet and expect to lose weight) but are you ready to live with these changes for the rest of your life.
 Say for example, I would rather give up alcohol and still get to eat my rice and stay high carbed vs being able to have alcohol and give up on rice, fruits, veggies and all the carbs.
-Both ways I lose weight, but one is long term and other is a short term goal (wondering which diet allows you to consume alcohol and lose weight- none, I cannot think of any other example but you get my point).
 Basically if you are like the one sitting and sipping water at a cafe because your diet is restrictive, drop the diet.

 Your diet should allow you to enjoy popcorn at the movies, cup of tea with your best friend, social and business meet munches, family movie night snacks and birthday party junks!
 A high- carb vegan diet does allow for all of these.
 Plus you get to lose weight and have energy throughout the day!
 Worth a try no?